Simple PricingAnnual subscriptions. No royalties.

 We offer discounts for individual students and teachers who wish to purchase a Studio license.
 If you intend to use teach Stencyl in a classroom setting, view our School Pricing page for details.

 May I use Stencyl on multiple computers?
 Can multiple individuals share a license?

 You may install and use Stencyl on any computers you own.
 You may share a license with one other person, as long as you *both* publish from the same Apple Store/Google Play account.
 If you use separate accounts, you must buy licenses for each developer.
-If 3 or more individuals share a single account, contact us for volume pricing.

 Are there any royalties?